China's economy: What next for the Asian powerhouse? | DW | 26.11.2021

 While Beijing has moved to calm fears over its measures to cool the property market and restrain banks and tech firms, some analysts are surprised that demand for Chinese goods in the West has remained robust for so long, post-lockdown.
 At some point, they argue, the United States and Europe will see domestic services growth, including tourism and hospitality, overtake demand for imported goods.
 And where will that leave China?

-"China has benefitted from extremely strong global demand, while domestically, the weak spot is consumption.
-It never really recovered [from the pandemic], compared to investment or manufacturing," Max Zengelin, chief economist at the Berlin-based Mercator Institute for China Studies (MERICS), told DW.
+"China has benefited from extremely strong global demand, while domestically, the weak spot is consumption.
+It never really recovered [from the pandemic], compared to investment or manufacturing," Max Zenglein, chief economist at the Berlin-based Mercator Institute for China Studies (MERICS), told DW.

-The new approach is a way to achieve President Xi Jinping's vision of "common prosperity," to address income and wealth inequalities that have grown worse in the last decade.
+The new approach is a way to achieve President Xi Jinping's vision of "common prosperity," to address income and wealth inequalities that have grown worse over the last decade.

 "China's economic policy runs counter to boosting domestic consumption.
 In order to boost consumption, you need to make fundamental, institutional changes and restructure the economy," he said.
 "Domestic consumption remains China's weak spot and I see no indication of any change in the short term."